-The County Council adopted a rural addressing bylaw, which requires that every approach to a residence, commercial, or industrial development must be signed with a rural address sign.
-These are a blue sign referencing a number and either a Range Road or Township Road.
+The rural addressing bylaw requires that every approach to a residence, commercial, or industrial development must be signed with a rural address sign on a township road, range road or highway and with an urban style address sign in all hamlets and multi-lot subdivisions.
 The purpose is to improve the effectiveness of emergency services such as ambulance and fire, while also being useful to ratepayers for other reasons, for example driving directions and rural deliveries.

 All developments that existed in the County on December 31, 2009 were signed by the County with no cost to the resident or landowner.
 Starting on January 1, 2010, an applicant for a subdivision or a development permit must comply with the rural addressing bylaw relative to making arrangements for civic addressing.
 The County installs the new signs at a subsidized cost to ratepayers.